-Bills reviewed by the Legislative Committee on March 22, 2019, and recommended to the City Council are attached (Attachment 1).
-One bill (HB 2481) is included from the Legislative Committee meeting on March 8, 2019.
+Bills reviewed by the Legislative Committee on April 12, 2019 and recommended to the City Council are attached (Attachment 1).
 As positions are developed for individual bills, staff continue the use of the numbering and lettering system adopted during previous sessions: 0 for oppose; S for support.